 5 Black Friday Marketing Campaign Pitfalls For Online Retailers to Avoid

 Clearly, there’s a massive opportunity for online retailers to make their mark on Black Friday.
 However, when you’re trying to manage the day to day running of a business as well as get a winning Black Friday promotion off the ground, it’s VERY easy for certain things to fall through the cracks and hinder your online store’s overall performance.
-That’s why we’re sharing the 5 pitfalls that all online retailers should be on the lookout for ahead of Black Friday 2018:
+That’s why we’re sharing the 5 Black Friday pitfalls that all online retailers should be on the lookout for ahead of the busiest weekend of the year:

 Any and all assets relating to your Black Friday promotions should be housed in a single location, be it a shared drive, Dropbox, or within your project management software system (Trello, Basecamp, etc.) That way if, for example, you discover that you’re about to launch the wrong banner graphics on your online store, you won’t have to trawl through countless email chains and umteen draft images before you find the right one!
 Let’s not forget that famous quote by Benjamin Franklin – ‘for every minute spent in organising, an hour is earned’.
 Hard to argue with that!

 #2: Not having a ‘Plan B’In the least negative-sounding way possible, you need to assume that everything that could possibly go wrong on your online store on Black Friday will go wrong!
 Let’s just assume that you’ve planned a 50%-off sitewide promotion to run on Black Friday only.
 But for some unknown reason, when the clock strikes 12 am, your online store doesn’t display the updated pricing that you had scheduled to go live.
 Social media posts have already triggered to promote the sale in various markets, and queries are starting to come in from visitors who aren’t seeing a discount appearing in their shopping cart at checkout.
 What do you do?!